FractoryLabcom/software/README.md

 ## The Team

-DFNLab is developped by the *Crack Factory*, a joint laboratory between Itasca Consultants, the CNRS and the University of Rennes 1.
+DFNLab is developped by the *Fractory*, a joint laboratory between Itasca Consultants, the CNRS and the University of Rennes 1.
 There is now 1 research director from the CNRS, 2 ITASCA scientists, 1 CNRS research engineer and 3 Ph.
 D. students.

 ## Where is the code